Tough Questions And Real Drinks: YES or NO | Isabel Brown

 And I think that's how we should look at illegal immigration to some degree.

-I mean, if there's someone, most of them should need to go back, but if there's some illegal immigrant who happens to be really good for America, I'm happy to make an exception.
+I mean, if there's someone, most of them should need to go back.
+But if there's some illegal immigrant who happens to be really good for America, I'm happy to make an exception.

+The sovereign is he who decides the exception.
 So sure, I'm happy to make an exception if it really serves American interests.

-But even broadly on immigration policy,
+But But even broadly on immigration policy,

 really the only factor that we should consider is if it serves American interests.
+That is how immigration policies happen.

 Where we live,

-including in our own country, that's how it's supposed to work.
+including in our own country.
+That's how it's supposed to work.

 And so I think, okay, well, he serves our purposes.
+Good, we keep him.

 And

 Lex Luther, is he an immigrant?
+No, he's a citizen.
+I don't know.

+Deport him anyway, or whatever.
 So it's like, I just think we need to be a little more,

 And if we're going to deport a Mexican criminal, we're going to deport Superman, too.
+It's like, bro, you can't tell the difference between

-face tattooed Mexican gangster.
+face tattoo of Mexican gangster.
+I understand that.

 Yeah, I hated that movie.

 What I hated about it was it wasn't the worst movie I've ever seen.
+No, No, like the story was actually okay.

 I felt the romantic plot was pretty sturdy, actually.
+It was very traditional.

 I believed there was a real chemistry between the two of them.